 Mode S transponders are nearly always used on commercial aircraft since they support Airborne Collision and Avoidance System (ACAS) and Traffic Collision and Avoidance System (TCAS).
-Mode S transponders are also used for most ADS-B systems.
+Mode S transponders are also used for most Automatic Dependent Surveillance–Broadcast systems.

 Is an ADS-B Device the Same as a Transponder?

-In the United States, pilots have two ADS-B out options: a 1090ES (DO-260B) system or a UAT (DO-282B) system.
+In the United States, pilots have two ADS-B Out options: a 1090ES (DO-260B) system or a UAT (DO-282B) system.
 Both meet FAA ADS-B airspace requirements.
-The most common type of ADS-B set-up is a 1090ES system achieved using a Mode S Extended Squitter, although individual ADS-B transmitting datalink components or a universal access transceiver (UAT) can also be paired with your existing Mode C transponder to build an FAA-compliant ADS-B out setup.
-In this case, you will need a WAAS GPS position source to supply position data for the ADS-B system.
+The most common type of set-up is a 1090ES system achieved using a Mode S Extended Squitter, although individual ADS-B transmitting datalink components or a universal access transceiver (UAT) can also be paired with your existing Mode C transponder to build an FAA-compliant ADS-B Out setup.
+In this case, you will need a WAAS GPS position source to supply position data for the system.

 What is the Difference between Mode S and ADS-B?